zengm-games/zengm/HACKING.md

 Alternatively, to use the unminified uncombined JavaScript files, go to Tools > Enable Debug Mode.
-This is quite useful during development, since it avoids the need for any compile step
+This is quite useful during development, since it avoids the need for any compile step.